 Ask your current ideal customers about what’s most important to them to help you not only retain their business, but to gather insight that can help you attract other customers like them.

-Knowing these key factors about your ideal customer can help you to be more focused on the goals that will mean more to your organization and those customers who trust you (and who will trust you in the future).
+Knowing these key factors about your ideal customers can help you to be more focused on the long-term business goals that will mean more to your organization and those customers who trust you (and who will trust you in the future).

 4. Know What Your Challenges Are

-After you have a full understanding of your company’s advantage, your competitors’ advantages and the needs and desires of the ideal customers you’re competing for, consider what challenges your business currently has based on that information.
+After you have a full understanding of your company’s advantages, your competitors’ advantages and the needs and desires of the ideal customers you’re competing for, consider what challenges your business currently has based on that information (not your previous assumptions).

-Remember to make decisions that will allow for flexibility in the areas you want to grow in the future, even if they may not be the most comfortable decisions for the here and now.
-This means you’ll need to stop, adapt and refocus less as you reach your longer-term goals.
+Ultimately, it’s important to remember to make decisions that will allow for flexibility in the areas you want to grow in the future, even if they may not be the most comfortable decisions for the here and now.
+This means you’ll need to stop, adapt and refocus less as you reach your long-term business goals.

-Moving Forward with Goal Setting and Formulating a Business Strategy
+Setting Long-Term Business Goals and Formulating a Business Strategy

-Setting goals for your business is essential for growing.
+Setting (and documenting) long-term business goals for your business can be a daunting and intimidating task, but it’s essential for growing.
 Setting the right kind of goals is essential for growing in a way that will propel your business forward.